MockaWolke/SVI_Model_ToolBox/Night Day Detection.md

 ![Split](night_detection_task/Imgs/Training_Split.jpg)

-For Training I resized the Images to 260 * 260.
+For Training I resized the Images to 260 x 260.

 The whole dataset for training, validataion & testing can be downloaded from [here.](https://drive.google.com/file/d/1q_aXvtj2RY_V9R5_murlmACs6So1bQxT/view?usp=sharing)